cgomeznt/Zimbra/guia/instalar.rst

 	Do you agree with the terms of the software license agreement?
-[N] Y
+[N] y